-In the overall scenario, you save more money by acting on frugal living ways.
-Your goals are more achievable as compared with living a normal life.
+In the overall scenario, you save more money by acting in frugal living ways.
+Your goals are more achievable as compared to living a normal life.
 Which gives you more financial confidence and freedom.

 Does frugal living mean cheap?

 Not.
 Cheap means you getting stingy and diminishing your standard of living.
-You start buying low-quality food items, stop going on vacations, a crackdown on entertainment, and try to save every penny.
+You start buying low-quality food items, stop going on vacations, crack down on entertainment, and try to save every penny.
 To avoid spending on things wisely.

 On the other hand, frugal living is related to the wise management of money.
 You create a balance in your spending pattern and prioritize expenses.
 This not only involves finding ways to save money on spending but also increasing your income.
 In short, you manage your money smartly and control money instead money controls you.